Athu06/Birdvision-Backend/README.md

 Provide a brief overview of the API endpoints and how to interact with them.
 If there is detailed API documentation available, include a link to it here.

-## Contributing

-If you'd like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.